TulipSolutions/tecl/docs/src/authentication.rst

 Request authentication
 ----------------------

-A number of RPC calls, CreateOrder for instance, mutate account state in such a critical way that we find authentication using a JWT token is not enough.
+A number of RPC calls, :protobuf:servicemethod:`tulipsolutions.api.priv.CreateOrder` for instance, mutate account state in such a critical way that we find authentication using a JWT token is not enough.
 For these calls we require the creator of the particular request to be authenticated in order to:

 * Ensure the request was not tampered with during transit